AlgoTrading-Capstone/platform/project-context-bitcoin-rl.md

    - Basic positive/negative sentiment

 ### 2. RL-Based Decision Engine
 - Above the strategy services sits a **Reinforcement Learning (RL)** engine that chooses the final action.
-- Current preferred RL engine: **FinRL** (because it is finance-oriented and supports standard algorithms like PPO/A2C/SAC).
+- We will conduct a **dedicated research phase** to determine which **RL algorithm** (e.g., PPO, A2C, SAC, DDPG, etc.) best fits our problem characteristics and available data.
+- A separate study will be performed on how to optimally define the **Action**, **State**, and **Reward** spaces to reflect real trading dynamics and avoid overfitting.
+- The current plan is to use **FinRL** as the main RL framework, given its finance-oriented environments and built-in support for multiple algorithms.
-- The RL environment will be customized so that its **observation** is essentially “what all strategies said right now” plus a few global fields (e.g. current position, volatility).
+- The RL environment will be customized so that its **observation** is essentially “what all strategies said right now” plus a few global fields (e.g., current position, volatility).
-- The RL **action space** will be a **limited, predefined set** of actions (e.g. increase exposure, decrease exposure, stay flat, possibly reverse).
-We are **not** locking to “always buy/sell full position”.
+- The RL **action space** will be a **limited, predefined set** of actions (e.g., increase exposure, decrease exposure, stay flat, possibly reverse).
+We are **not** locking to “always buy/sell full position.”
 - Whenever a **new strategy** is added to the system, the RL model will be **retrained** so it can learn all permutations/combinations of the available strategies.
 - There will also be **periodic retraining** (daily/weekly) to re-align the meta-strategy with current market conditions.

 ### 3. Exchange Integration